Last updated 28 January 2021

 To share or not to share, that is the question.

-So what is the name of the Island responsible for luring me back for another two holidays?
-It is Navini Island, one of the smallest island resorts on the Nadi side of Vitu Levu.
+The name of the Island responsible for luring me back for another two holidays is Navini Island, one of the smallest island resorts on the Nadi side of Vitu Levu.
 Although diminutive in size – a stroll around the entire island takes 15 minutes – Navini has much to offer, including a few Awards.
-In May 2011 and again in July 2012, Trip Advisor awarded a Certificate of Excellence to Navini Island Resort, for consistently high standard of reports received by Trip Advisor guests.
+In May 2011 and again in July 2012, Trip Advisor awarded a Certificate of Excellence to Navini Island Resort, for a consistently high standard of reports received by Trip Advisor guests.

 From Nadi airport, a driver greets and takes Navini guests to the marina, where a private boat transfers passengers to the Island, (a trip of about 1.5 hours.)
-A warm Fijian welcome awaits as we step onto the sandy shore.
-Settling into one of the ten private, free-standing, beach-facing bures, the sense of island time envelops.
+We receive a warm Fijian welcome as we step onto the sandy shore.
+Settling into one of the ten private, free-standing, beach-facing bures, we feel the warm embrace of island time.
+There’s no need for clocks, watches, or mobile phones here.

-Fijian style drums announce meal-times, summoning guests to the communal tables, where the friendly Fijian staff take your order.
-From arrival, the wait staff greet you personally by name.
-A simple, yet extremely memorable touch.
-The freshly prepared menu menu although not extensive, changes daily and is both delicious and satisfying.
+Fijian style drums announce meal-times, summoning guests to the communal tables, where the friendly Fijian staff takes your order.
+From arrival, the wait staff all greet you personally by name.
+A simple, yet memorable touch.
+The freshly prepared menu although not extensive, changes daily and is both delicious and satisfying.
 My eldest son highly recommends the breakfast pancakes!

-Guests who stay on Navini rather than adventure away for the morning, can choose to swim over the coral reefs within easy reach of the sandy shore.
-Using the complimentary snorkeling gear, providing the tide is high enough, it is possible to snorkel around the entire island.
-It’s a real treat to observe beautiful coral and varieties of colourful fish, so close to the beach shore.
+Guests who stay on Navini can choose to stay closer to home and swim over the coral reefs within easy reach of the sandy shore.
+Using complimentary snorkeling gear, providing the tide is high enough, it is possible to snorkel around the entire island.
+An easy couple of hours pass by swimming above the vibrant coral.
+Parrot fish and angel fish dart in and out busy with snacking and I smile at the large pursed lips of the sweet lip fish, oblivious of the casual observation going on around them.

-At 5pm (except for Sundays) the distant call of “volleyball “, summons guests to join the local staff for a game of beach volleyball against (or with) them.
-Recruiting the sporty and once-sporty minded guests – kids and adults – are welcomed to use whatever ball skills they have to throw at these Fijian (supreme) volleyball athletes.
+At precisely 5 pm (except for Sundays) the distant call of “volleyball “, summons guests to join the local staff for a game of beach volleyball against (or with) them.
+Recruiting the sporty and once-sporty-minded guests – kids and adults – are welcomed to use whatever ball skills they have to throw at these Fijian (supreme) volleyball athletes.
 Watching them play is pure entertainment.
-The friendly rivalry and ribbing among the staff indicates their happy spirits working on Navini.
+The friendly rivalry and ribbing among the staff indicate their happy spirits working on Navini.

 Post-dinner, a few guests bid “good-night” and wander back to their bure, while others stay to continue conversations into the evening.
 The staff, who gather after dinner to relax and socialise, serenade us with their harmonious singing and ukulele playing.
 There is something incredibly special about the Fijians and their natural ability to sing so joyously.
 Sweet, happy voices singing softly into the night is one of my most treasured memories of Navini.
 Another is the after dinner (informal) sharing of kava and (attempts) to compete with the local experts in a unique game they call, vindy vindy.